AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 **Scenario 1: All changes from staging should be made live**

-- Create a new branch from the most up-to-date `master` branch, call it `make-it-live`.
+- Create a new branch from the most up-to-date `master` branch, call it `make-it-live-<mychanges>` where `mychanges` has a short tag relevant to the changes.
-- Checkout `make-it-live`, your newly created branch.
+- Checkout your newly created `make-it-live` branch.
 - If you are certain that all changes in `staging` should be carried over to `master`, then you can do a `git merge staging` into your new branch.
 - Now you can use the new branch to create the pull request to master as you would normally do.
 - Try to be as specific as possible about what PRs (and by relation, their commits) you are requesting to merge to `master`.